Mexico coach gets six-game FIFA ban, misses Gold Cup

-ZURICH Mexico coach Juan Carlos Osorio was handed a six-game ban by FIFA on Friday for an outburst against match officials during the Confederations Cup third-place playoff against Portugal.
+ZURICH (Reuters) - Mexico coach Juan Carlos Osorio was handed a six-game ban by FIFA on Friday for an outburst against match officials during the Confederations Cup third-place playoff against Portugal.

 The suspension starts immediately and means he will miss this month's CONCACAF Gold Cup being held in the United States.